mcaserta/time-series-concurrency-example/README.md

 ![I find your lack of logic disturbing](images/i-find-your-lack-of-logic-disturbing.jpg)

 We both know this data is eventually going to show up on a web page.
-Also, we wouldn't want one of those hipster javascript frontend developers and his hillbilly 3D plotting library to point out a lack of logic or, worse, an inconsistency in our data, wouldn't we?
+Also, we wouldn't want one of those hipster javascript frontend developers to point out a lack of logic or, worse, an inconsistency in our data to us, wouldn't we?

 Yeah, I thought so.
 So, my idea is that we can safely discard the first entry of a duplicate timestamp as it refers to a calculation with stale data.
 Why?
 Well, consider the values for the first duplicate timestamp:
 `2021-01-20T08:02:00Z`.
 The first time we computed the `AQi`, we picked data from id `2` and `3` and id `2` refers to a previous timestamp, specifically `2021-01-20T08:01:00Z`.
 The second time we computed the `AQi`, we were using data from id `3` and `4`, which both refer to timestamp `2021-01-20T08:02:00Z`, so this computation's result is more relevant than the previous one which we stamped with the same `2021-01-20T08:02:00Z` timestamp.

 The same thing applies to the `AQi` entry with timestamp `2021-01-20T08:06:00Z` as the first computation was using ids `4` and `6` while the second was considering ids `6` and `7` which are fresher than the timestamp in id `4`.

-And so we erase a couple entries and our clean result set now looks like this:
+So we erase a couple entries, and our clean result set now looks like this:

 |        timestamp       |  value   |
 |------------------------|----------|